Shikaga/story/index.md

 "Hey, no using real names at clandestine meetings, Tobias.", Loron replied jestingly, as he pulled a pipe from his coat pocket and started packing it with tobacco.

-"No one knows that name anymore.
-Tobias Kimin died a long time ago in unmarked grave in a land far away", Mark responded, his tone short.
+"No one knows that name anymore", Mark responded, his tone short.
+"Tobias Kimin died a long time ago, in unmarked grave in a land far away",

-"Of course, my mistake", Loron acknwoledged, pulling a steel rod from his tobacco puching and stricking it sharply against the top of his pipe.
-A fwe seconds later the dark glow of burning tobacco illuminated his face and he pulled on the pipe deeply, illuminating the pair of them.
+"Of course, my mistake", Loron acknwoledged, pulling a steel rod from his tobacco pouch and striking it sharply against the top of his pipe.
+A few seconds later the dark glow of burning tobacco illuminated his face and he pulled on the pipe deeply, illuminating the pair of them.

 "So", Loron continued, "what emergency brings you to call on a simpleton like me to meet you so urgently?"

 "Well, I was hoping that you could tell me.
 What on earth is going on in this city?"

 "Lots of things, I think you may need to be more specific.
-There is of course the harvest festival which there have been plenty of preperations for.
+There is of course the harvest festival which there have been plenty of preparations for.
 Or perhaps, you are talking about the Mayor's daughters wedding, which was the talk of the town last month.
-Or are you talking about the ten Planet Drinkers who are roaming around the city, trying to assasinate the king".
+Or are you talking about the ten Planet Drinkers who are roaming around the city, trying to assassinate the king".

 It appeared as though rumours were flying though the ranks.
-It appeared as though one Drinker had transformed into an army through retellings.
+One Drinker had transformed into an army through retellings.
 According some the inside of the Royal Mint had been leveled by an eight foot giant, in it's destructive rage.
 In other tales the Planet Drinker took the form a beautiful seductress who would enslave you with just a stare.
 Suffice it to say, any story that was even remotely truthful was more likely coincidence than reasoned thought.

 "And what do you think?", Marcus inquired.